lean0mar/lean0mar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lean0mar&label=Profile%20views&color=0e75b6&style=flat" alt="lean0mar" /> </p>

 Hi!
-I'm Leandro Martinez, a passionate and committed developer focused on creating innovative and practical solutions that can have a positive impact on the world.
+I'm Leandro Martínez, a passionate and committed developer focused on creating innovative and practical solutions that can have a positive impact on the world.

 With a focus on web development and programming, I have experience working with a variety of technologies.
 I like to stay up-to-date on the latest trends and tools, and I enjoy taking on new challenges in my daily work.